micahhausler/cedar-access-control-for-k8s/README.md

 1. **How does Cedar differ from Kubernetes RBAC?**

-    Kubernetes [Role Based Access Control][rbac] (RBAC) is an built-in authorization policy framework used to authorize Kubernetes requests.
+    Kubernetes [Role Based Access Control][rbac] (RBAC) is a built-in authorization policy framework used to authorize Kubernetes requests.
     With RBAC, you define a policy (`ClusterRole` or `Role`) that enumerates what API groups, resources, and verbs are permitted.
     You then define a binding (`ClusterRoleBinding` or `RoleBinding`) that associates Users, Groups, or ServiceAccounts to one of those policies.
     RBAC is allow-only (no denials), and is suited for authorizing clients that need to access either specifically named resources, or whole sets of resources.